mlsecops-labs/.github/profile/README.md

 ## About This Work

 All content is developed through systematic experimentation in a private MLSecOps lab.
-Each module is tested, validated, and documented before publication.
+Each domain is tested, validated, and documented before publication.

 Work follows these principles:
 - Lean, reproducible, fact-driven